 There seems to be a perception that T1-11 will fail eventually, all the time but this is not true, and it does not have to be true.

 It is made from wood, so it does require the pre-requisite wood product care and TLC.
 Using protective finishes go a long way to keep your siding in great shape.

 You are applying a new coat of stain every three to five years as required without skimping on the finish.

 Even though T1-11 siding has gotten a bad reputation, it is a great product that is strong, durable and highly functional if appropriately maintained.

 As mentioned previously sealing, staining, painting, and maintaining it will allow it to last the full term of its life span.

 T1-11 Composite Siding

 So we have reviewed T1-11 siding, why it fails and how you can install a how it should be maintained.
 Is it worth all the work when there is an alternative that is much more durable and requires less maintenance?

 James Hardie Fiber Cement siding is a premium siding choice that will stay beautiful for years and not require as much maintenance.

-If you are interested in a siding option that you will love contact us today to find out more.
+If you are interested in a siding option that you will love contact a siding company near you to find out more.